abinashsahoo007/Data-Science-Assignments/18.Forecasting/README.md

 **Problem Statement No 2 :** <br>

 Forecast the CocaCola prices data set.
 Prepare a document for model explaining.
 How many dummy variables you have created and RMSE value for model.
-Finally which model you will use for Forecasting. <br> **"cocacola_sales_rawdata"**
+Finally which model you will use for Forecasting. <br> **"cocacola_sales_rawdata.xlsx"**